 Meek had spiralling debts, lawsuits and personal issues over his homosexuality (which was still illegal in Britain at the time).
 Eventually Meek was so out of favour with radio stations that they weren’t interested in his records, no matter how good.

-Glenda's father tried to get a new deal with two new recordings produced by him but with the psychedelic period rolling in he stood little chance.
+Glenda's father tried to get a new deal with two new recordings produced by him but with the psychedelic period rolling in he stood very little chance.
 Glenda eventually called it a day and retired from the pop business, getting a job in an office.

 However it's mainly Joe Meek fans who remember her.
 Although the gay Joe Meek was notorious for concentrating on male acts he recognised her talent and took Glenda under his wing after her Decca contract expired.
 Quite a few recordings were made with Joe producing.
 She toured and was presented on top TV shows of the time and things looked promising.
 She scraped into the lower regions of the top 40 with I Lost My Heart at the Fairground which was backed by the Tornadoes.

 Meek teamed Glenda with the Outlaws for the beatier If You Gotta Pick a Baby, released in November 1963.
 She was all set to storm up the charts following an appearance on Ready Steady Go and having been voted a hit on Juke Box Jury, when a lack of available copies – thanks to the Christmas shutdown – put paid to her hopes.